26 Healthy Breakfast Habits to Jumpstart Weight Loss

 Melt Fat With Delicious Tea

 Tea and weight loss are a natural pair.
-What makes green tea especially so waist friendly is compounds called catechins, belly-fat crusaders that blast adipose tissue by revving the metabolism, increasing the release of fat from fat cells (particularly in the belly), and then speeding up the liver's fat-burning capacity.
+What makes green tea especially so waist friendly are compounds called catechins, belly-fat crusaders that blast adipose tissue by revving the metabolism, increasing the release of fat from fat cells (particularly in the belly), and then speeding up the liver's fat-burning capacity.
 In a recent study, participants who combined a daily habit of 4-5 cups of green tea with a 25-minute sweat session (or 180 minutes a week), lost two more pounds than the non-tea-drinking exercisers.
 Meanwhile, a research team in Washington found that the same amount of coffee (5+ cups/day) doubled visceral belly fat.
 To learn more about the wonders of tea, and get started on a 7-day plan that will melt up to 10 pounds, buy the 7-Day Flat-Belly Tea Cleanse now!

 Catch the Worm

 The early bird may catch the worms, but he also doesn't overeat them.
-A recent study from Northwestern Medicine found that late sleepers—those who woke at about 10:45 a.m.—consumed 248 more calories a day, ate half as many fruits and vegetables and twice the fast food of those who set the alarm clock earlier.
-A second study by researchers from the Roehampton University found that 'morning people'—those who lept out of bed at 6:58 am—were generally healthier, thinner and happier than the night owls who start their day at 8:54 am.
+A recent study from Northwestern Medicine found that late sleepers—those who woke at about 10:45 a.m.—consumed 248 more calories a day, ate half as many fruits and vegetables, and twice the fast food of those who set the alarm clock earlier.
+A second study by researchers from the Roehampton University found that 'morning people'—those who lept out of bed at 6:58 am—were generally healthier, thinner, and happier than the night owls who start their day at 8:54 am.
 Coax yourself into waking up early by gradually setting your alarm 15 minutes earlier every week.

 Give Your Alarm a Label